phillarmonic/drun/DRUN_V2_SPECIFICATION.md

 if docker,"docker-compose" is available: info "Docker and Docker Compose are both available"

+# Alternative: use 'are' for better readability with multiple tools
+if docker,"docker-compose" are available: info "Docker and Docker Compose are both available"

 # For "is not available": ANY tool must be unavailable (OR logic)
 if docker,"docker-compose",kubectl is not available: error "One or more required tools are missing"
 else:
   info "All required tools are available"

+# Alternative: use 'are not' for better readability
+if docker,"docker-compose",kubectl are not available: error "One or more required tools are missing"

 # File/directory detection
 if file "package.json" exists: